 Using topic clusters to boost marketing performance

-Bombora divides its 12,000+ topics into five clusters:
+Bombora divides its 12,000+ topics into these clusters:

 - Topic names